arfc/rollo/docs/source/install.rst

 -----------------------------------------------
 ROLLO Installation with from Source on Mac OS X
 -----------------------------------------------
-All ROLLO source code is hosted on Github <https://github.com/arfc/rollo/>.
+All ROLLO source code is hosted on `Github <https://github.com/arfc/rollo/>`_.
 To install ROLLO from source, enter these commands in a terminal:

 .. code-block:: sh

   git clone git@github.com:arfc/rollo.git
-  de rollo
+  cd rollo
   python setup.py install --user

+You must also install the following dependencies individually to successfully use ROLLO that is built from source.

 ------------
 Dependencies